 Why can a saliva test be negative while a urine test is positive?

 Because the two tests do not always look for the same thing.
-Saliva detects rather recent use, while urine can detect metabolites eliminated by the body for a longer time.
+Saliva detects more recent use, while urine can detect metabolites eliminated longer by the body.

 How long does cocaine remain detectable?